 An illustration of the surgical procedure for subcutaneous mastectomy.

 The average duration of surgery is around 1.5 hours.
-This surgical technique involves a series of steps, including anesthesia, lipolysis solution injection, VASER, liposuction, and subcutaneous mastectomy.
+This surgical technique involves a series of steps, including anesthesia, lipolysis solution injection, Suction-assisted Lipectomy (VASER Liposuction), and subcutaneous mastectomy.

 The procedure begins with the administration of general anesthesia to ensure patient comfort.